-The Temple of Garni is an impressive Pagan monument in Armenia – learn about its history & find out how to get to Garni from Yerevan without a tour.
+The Temple of Garni is an impressive Pagan monument in Armenia – learn about its history & find out to how to get to Garni Temple from Yerevan without a tour.

 The dual heritage sites of Garni-Geghard, located outside the capital city of Yerevan, make up one of the most rewarding daytrips in Armenia.

 We visited Garni first before hitching a ride with a local to the Geghard medieval monastery, a UNESCO World Heritage Site.

 The Temple of Garni dates back to the first century AD, a symbol of pre-Christian Armenia.